uber/h3/docs/core-library/h3indexing.md

 The **H3Index** is the integer representation of an **H3** index, which can be placed into multiple modes to indicate the kind of concept being indexed.
 Mode 1 is an **H3** Cell (Hexagon) Index, mode 2 is an **H3** Unidirectional Edge (Hexagon A -> Hexagon B) Index, mode 3 is planned to be a bidirectional edge (Hexagon A <-> Hexagon B).
 Mode 0 is reserved and indicates an invalid **H3** index.

-The components of the **H3** cell index (mode 1) are packed into the lowest order 63 bits of a 64-bit integer in order as follows:
+The components of the **H3** cell index (mode 1) are packed into a 64-bit integer in order, highest bit first, as follows:

+* 1 bit reserved and set to 0,
 * 4 bits to indicate the index mode,
 * 3 bits reserved and set to 0,
 * 4 bits to indicate the cell resolution 0-15,
 * 7 bits to indicate the base cell 0-121, and
-* 3 bits to indicate each subsequent digit 0-6 from resolution 1 up to the resolution of the cell (45 bits total is reserved for resolutions 1-15)
+* 3 bits to indicate each subsequent digit 0-6 from resolution 1 up to the resolution of the cell (45 bits total are reserved for resolutions 1-15)

-The components of the **H3** unidirectional edge index (mode 2) are packed into the lowest order 63 bits of a 64-bit integer in order as follows:
+The components of the **H3** unidirectional edge index (mode 2) are packed into a 64-bit integer in order, highest bit first, as follows:

+* 1 bit reserved and set to 0,
 * 4 bits to indicate the index mode,
 * 3 bits to indicate the edge 1-6 of the cell to traverse,
 * 4 bits to indicate the cell resolution 0-15,
 * 7 bits to indicate the base cell 0-121, and
-* 3 bits to indicate each subsequent digit 0-6 from resolution 1 up to the resolution of the cell (45 bits total is reserved for resolutions 1-15)
+* 3 bits to indicate each subsequent digit 0-6 from resolution 1 up to the resolution of the cell (45 bits total are reserved for resolutions 1-15)

 The canonical string representation of an **H3Index** is the hexadecimal representation of the integer, using lowercase letters.
+The string representation is variable length (no zero padding) and is not prefixed or suffixed.

 The three bits for each unused digit are set to 7.

-The highest order bit of an **H3Index** must be set to 0.

 Bit layout of H3Index
 ---